Core Concepts

 Before this architecture, every editing step re-encoded the full video.
 A five-clip workflow running silence removal + filler removal produced fifteen video encodes before the final concat.
 For 4K HEVC footage this caused multi-minute timeouts per step.

-With trim specs, no video is decoded or encoded until concat.
+With trim specs, no video is decoded or encoded until materialize_cut.
 Editing steps work on audio only (for analysis) and pass timestamps forward.
-The entire set of cuts — silence boundaries, filler removals, take selections — is accumulated as trim spec refinements and applied in a single ffmpeg filter_complex pass at concat time.
+The entire set of cuts — silence boundaries, filler removals, take selections — is accumulated as trim spec refinements and applied in a single ffmpeg filter_complex pass at encode time.

 Data Flow